probablyArth/callonce-go/README.md

 | Mixed keys | 836 µs | 636 µs | 0.8x |
 | Unique keys | 1 904 µs | 611 µs | 0.3x |

-callonce shines when keys repeat — the cache eliminates redundant `Do()` calls entirely.
+callonce shines when keys repeat.
+The cache eliminates redundant `Do()` calls entirely.
 With mostly-unique keys the caching overhead (map writes, locks) costs more than it saves; in that scenario raw singleflight is leaner.

 ```
 go test -bench=. -benchmem ./...